lamastex/scalable-data-science/db/week2/02_SparkEssentials/004_RDDsTransformationsActions.md

 ### 9. HOMEWORK
-See the notebook in this folder named `001_RDDsTransformationsActionsHOMEWORK`.
+See the notebook in this folder named `005_RDDsTransformationsActionsHOMEWORK`.
 This notebook will give you more examples of the operations above as well as others we will be using later, including:
 * Perform the ``takeOrdered`` action on the RDD
 * Transform the RDD by ``distinct`` to make another RDD and
-* Let us do a bunch of transformations to our RDD and perform an action
+* Doing a bunch of transformations to our RDD and performing an action in a single cell.